Slow Cooker Split Pea Soup

 - Check the soup part way through the cooking time if you’re home and add a little water if soup seems too thick after the split peas have disintegrated.

-- Season with fresh-ground black pepper and enjoy!
+- Season the Slow Cooker Split Pea Soup with fresh-ground black pepper and serve hot!

 More Tasty Budget-Friendly Crockpot Soups: